 POSTED ON December 2, 2009

 This soup is so simple that I almost didn’t post it.
 However, after a hectic Thanksgiving at Angelica Kitchen last week and the multitude of elaborate dishes I cooked and tasted, it was a welcome and nourishing change.
 Plain cauliflower soup is something I make frequently.
 By plain, I mean cauliflower with sautéed onions and garlic simmered then blended smooth.
 It tastes delicious and is ready in under 25 minutes.
-Cauliflower is one of those superfoods that help fight cancer and assist in stimulating the liver out of stagnancy.
+Cauliflower is one of those superfoods that helps fight cancer and assists in stimulating the liver out of stagnancy.
 Adding collard greens or kale like I did here makes it more of a one pot meal — these greens fortify the soup with calcium, iron and chlorophyll.
 You could use spinach or chard too.

 Oh and if you don’t have dill, don’t let that get between you and a bowl of this velvety deliciousness.